 Most likely your name isn’t going to go on a list for the next litter.
 The people on that list decided that they wanted a Newfoundland 12 months ago.

-Being placed on list isn’t a rule for ALL responsible breeders, some breeders do not like having a list for a handful of reasons and one is because they know exactly who their puppies are going to well before hand.
-While all responsible breeders may not use a list to keep track of potential puppy buyers, all responsible breeders will give you a puppy the same day you show interest in one of their breedings.
+Being placed on the list isn’t a rule for ALL responsible breeders, some breeders do not like having a list for a handful of reasons and one is because they know exactly who their puppies are going to well beforehand.
+While all responsible breeders may not use a list to keep track of potential puppy buyers, all responsible breeders will NOT give you a puppy the same day you show interest in one of their breedings.

 Stay Away From PuppyFind.com , Greenfield Puppies, Next Day Pets, The Hunte Corporation and Pet Land.